PhilStollery/phils.weblog.lol/weblog/2024/2024-06-18_09_42_how-to-add-algolia-search-to-your-weblog-or-static-website.md

 You also have to add every new post into the search index.
 I was hoping the excellent [Echo Feed](https://echofeed.app/) might help me here, but currently it can't send the authentication tokens it needs.
 So I manually add the JSON for every new post.

+## I forgot about GitHub and GitHub actions

+Maybe I can automate all this for free using GitHub.
+It would also fix my audio and image hosting...
+I'll update if I work it out.

 Good luck [searching](/search).